Digital art of a megalodon shark based on interpretations that it looked like a large modern great white shark.

 Megalodon jaws

 In order to tackle prey as large as whales, megalodon had to be able to open its mouth wide.
-It is estimated that its jaw would span 2.7 by 3.4 metres wide, easily big enough to swallow two adult people side-by-side.
+It’s estimated that its jaw would span 2.7 by 3.4 metres wide.
+That’s easily big enough to swallow two adult people side-by-side, or a London taxi cab.

 These jaws were lined with 276 teeth, and studies reconstructing the shark’s bite force suggest that it may have been one of the most powerful predators ever to have existed.